20 Fun Preschool Activities Using Everyday Items

 Required: Washable toys, water, small bucket, sponge and lots of bubbles

 On a hot day you can take outside all those washable toys and have them start cleaning them.
+What a fun way to do chores!

 R. Scheel, Fun-Attic, Inc.